History of Venezuela (1999–present): From 2009: Term limits eliminated and human rights abuses

 On 15 February 2009, Chávez won a referendum to eliminate term limits, allowing him to run for re-election indefinitely.
 Subsequently, polls showed most Venezuelans did not want him to continue indefinitely, and expressed increasing concern over crime, the economy, and infrastructure; and increasing consolidation of power.
 A staunch former ally who was instrumental in returning Chávez to power in 2002, Raúl Baduel, broke with Chávez after being charged with corruption and accused him of being a tyrant.

-In March 2009 the Venezuelan government banned trawl fishing, largely employed by shrimp boats for shrimp exports, in a measure aimed at supporting coastal biodiversity and supporting the livelihoods of small fishermen.
-Small-scale fishermen, who account for 70% of Venezuela's fish production, have petitioned for the measure for decades.

 A 2010 OAS report indicated "achievements with regard to the eradication of illiteracy, the set up of a primary health network, land distribution and the reduction of poverty", and "improvements in the areas of economic, social, and cultural rights".
 The report also found "blistering" concerns with freedom of expression, human rights abuses, authoritarianism, and "the existence of a pattern of impunity in cases of violence", as well as erosion of separation of powers and "severe economic, infrastructure, and social headaches".

 Chávez rejected the 2010 OAS report, calling it "pure garbage", and said Venezuela should boycott the OAS; a spokesperson said, "We don't recognize the commission as an impartial institution".
 He disclaimed any power to influence the judiciary.
 A Venezuelan official said the report distorts and takes statistics out of context, saying that "human rights violations in Venezuela have decreased".

 According to the National Public Radio, the report discusses decreasing rights of opposition to the government and "goes into heavy detail" about control of the judiciary.
 It says elections are free, but the state has increasing control over media and state resources used during election campaigns, and opposition elected officials have "been prevented from actually carrying out their duties afterward".

 CNN has said the "lack of independence by Venezuela's judiciary and legislature in their dealings with Chavez often leads to the abuses", and the Wall Street Journal blames the government of Chavez.

 On 7 October 2012, Chávez won his country's presidential election for a third time, defeating Henrique Capriles for another six-year term.
 The American press has often demonized the political process in the country, calling the government a "dictatorship".
 His victory was short-lived, however, as Chavez died five months later, on 5 March 2013.